Hi SAP enthusiasts,

 FS_NOWRITE = X

-Anyway, SM20 will continue to work, as the access takes place in the kernel.
+Anyway, SM20 will continue to work, as the access therein is performed by the kernel.

 Variant 3: External operating system command